OrianaVenture/VentureValheim/Progression/README.md

 #### Locking Taming

 Taming can be locked by keys when enabled.
 By default Wolf is locked by the defeated_bonemass key and Lox is locked by the defeated_dragon key.
 You can override this by using the prefab name of the creature, allowing you to add support for content from other mods.
 When overriding you must define all the creatures since it will no longer include the defaults.
 When using private keys make sure the player who can tame the animals is the first to load the area since taming is controlled by the player hosting the chunk.
-You will still see taming hearts (for now), but if you check the taming status on the animals you will see the percentage no longer increases when blocked.
+You will still see taming hearts (for now), but if you check the taming status on the animals you will see the percentage no longer increases when locked.

 #### Locking Bosses

 Guardian Powers and Boss Alter Summoning can be locked.
-By default summoning is locked the key given by the previous boss in the natural progression order.
-You can override this by using the prefab name of the creature the alter summons, allowing you to add support for content from other mods.
-When overriding you must define all the bosses manually (similar to the taming override).
+By default summoning is locked by the key given by the previous boss in the natural progression order.
+You can override this by using the prefab name of the creature the alter summons, also allowing you to add support for content from other mods.
+When overriding you must define all the bosses you want included in the locking system.

+Additionally, you can bypass the progression order and just enforce in-game days as the only restraint for unlocking boss alters when using UnlockBossSummonsOverTime with the following setting for OverrideLockBossSummonsDefaults: Eikthyr, ,gd_king, , Bonemass, , Dragon, , GoblinKing, , SeekerQueen,

 #### Locking Portals